-By that, we mean a wedding planner typically charges in one of three ways: a flat fee, hourly rate or a percentage of your overall wedding bill, so it totally depends on the type of wedding planner you choose to hire and what your own wedding budget is.
+Something else to consider is that not all wedding planners adhere to the same standard rates.
+By that, we mean a wedding planner typically charges in one of three ways: a flat fee, an hourly rate, or a percentage of your overall wedding bill—so it totally depends on the type of wedding planner you choose to hire and what your own wedding budget is.

 Yes, a wedding planner might seem like a big investment—but it’s important to consider the time and stress you save by working with one.
 Professional planners also typically have strong relationships with vendors, so they can help you get the best bang for your buck.
 If you’re thinking about working with a wedding planner, you’re not alone.
 The Knot study found that 27 percent of couples getting married hired some type of professional wedding/event planner for their wedding day.